pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 ![profile SAM inference with batch size 8](/assets/images/accelerating-generative-ai/bfloat16_trace.jpg){:style="width:100%;"}

-Looking at the time spent per-kernel, we obverse most of SAM’s GPU time spent on elementwise kernels and softmax operation.
-With this we now see that matrix multiplications have become a much smaller relative overhead.
+Looking at the time spent per-kernel, we observe most of SAM’s GPU time is spent on elementwise kernels and softmax operation.
+With this, we now see that matrix multiplications have become a much smaller relative overhead.

 ![matrix multiplications have become a much smaller relative overhead](/assets/images/accelerating-generative-ai/bfloat16_kernels.jpg){:style="width:100%;"}